obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Scheduled Implied - 2022-11-05.md

 ## Task(s)

-- [ ] #task No date scheduled - should use date in filename as scheduled date
+- [ ] #task No date scheduled - should use date in filename as scheduled date - as shown by group title

 ## Query